dkat0/non-greedy-segmentation/README.md

 # non-greedy-segmentation
-Improving the performance of LLMs on math and coding benchmarks by modifying the tokenization process at inference time.
+Improving the performance of LLMs on math, coding, and spelling benchmarks by modifying the tokenization process at inference time.